swagger-api/swagger.io-docs/docs/spec-explained/parameters.md

           description: Numeric ID of the user to get.
 ```

-Note that `parameters` is an array, so in YAML each parameter definition must be listed with a dash (`-`) in front of it.
+Note that `parameters` is an array, so, in YAML, each parameter definition must be listed with a dash (`-`) in front of it.

 ### Parameter Types